EdwardLab/EdwardLab/README.md

 ### Welcome to Edward Github
 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=xingyujie&show_icons=true&theme=radical)
 ### Personal programmer Edward Hsing‘s Github homepage!
+Hey!!
+I'm from China!
+But I have a heart yearning for freedom, and I love America!
+I created the DigitalPlat non-profit organization with members from all over the world pursuing open source and free software.
 ## Contact and follow me

 [Linktree](https://linktr.ee/xingyujie)